Marctraider/LiveScript-LTSC-21H2/README.md

 - Set mitigation policy per executable, either default (performance) or security.
 (Prerequisite for allowing firewall rule to apply)
 - Set firewall rules per executable (Either predefined for ease, All Incoming, All Outgoing, All incoming local, All outgoing local, 80/443/TCP/UDP or custom rule)
-- Take ownership on files
+- Take ownership on files/folders
 - Classic customize (Windows 7)
 - Bypass tunnel (Basically apply specific DSCP markings to executable packets going out, so you could have router support and route specific executables over a VPN or whatever)
 - Disable DPI Scaling
 - GPU Adapter preference
+- Add advanced system settings to right click on 'My PC'
+- Block executable from running
+- Open command prompt and powershell open here
+- Full screen optimization
+- Run as different user

 ###### Misc:
 - Automatic installation of Visual Runtime C++ and Direct3D9 Runtime pack if not installed.